spirrello/http_latency/README.md

-Python scrip to measure HTTP latency using Google charts.
+Python script to measure HTTP latency using Google charts.